Utilizing Spatial Enhancement

 The Interface

-Above that, there is a preset manager that offers some very interesting starting points.
-Besides that, there is also a “Random Variation” entry field.
+It consists of 16 adjustable frequency bands.
+The upper set of 16 frequency bands is for the spatial time, while the lower is for the dry mix.
+On top is a drop-down menu with a selection of 6 spatial impressions ranging from "very close" to "very far."
+Above that, a preset manager offers some fascinating starting points.
+Besides that, there is also a "Random Variation" entry field.
 It allows you to select a random variation of the spatial enhancing effect.
-Furthermore, on the right side of the interface, we can see a control for the “Dry Mix” amount as well as “Out Gain”.
-In the end, there is a dedicated built-in meter where you can monitor possible peaking of the output signal.
+Furthermore, on the right side of the interface, we can see a control for the "Dry Mix" amount and "Out Gain."
+In the end, there is a dedicated built-in meter to monitor possible output signal peaking.

 Practical Examples